CDL Pathway

 Class A vs Class B CDL

-Class A keeps more long-haul and tractor-trailer options open.
-Class B can be a strong fit for local straight-truck, bus, waste, concrete, and delivery work.
+Class A opens up more long-haul and tractor-trailer work.
+Class B is a good fit for local straight-truck, bus, trash, concrete, and delivery jobs.

 jobs